Are minimum grade-point averages, class ranks or test scores required for admission?

 Secondary school counselors should complete the Secondary School Report and submit it along with an official transcript.
 We also require two recommendations from teachers who have taught the applicant in an academic subject.

-All high school counselors and teachers have the option of submitting letters of recommendation and school forms online via the Common Application.
-Teachers and counselors may print out and submit these forms on paper even if you submit your application online.
+All high school counselors and teachers have the option of submitting letters of recommendation and school forms online via the Coalition Application or Common Application.
+Teachers and counselors may print out and submit these forms on paper even if students submit their applications online.

-Counselors should also submit a midyear report with grades or transcript for a student’s first semester or first trimester by February 1, 2012, or as soon as possible thereafter.
-The Common Application provides a Midyear Grade Report form, or you may use your own school’s midyear report.
+Counselors should also submit a midyear report with grades or transcript for a student’s first semester or first trimester by February 1 or as soon as possible thereafter.
+The Coalition and Common Application provide a Midyear Grade Report form, or you may use your own school’s midyear report.
 Students are also welcome to make updates to their application by logging into their UChicago Account and clicking “Update Your Application.”

 Can students postpone matriculation at UChicago?

 Yes.
 Students interested in taking a "gap year" between acceptance and attendance are welcomed to postpone their matriculation at UChicago.
 If this might be an option, it is a good idea for students to let us know as soon as possible.
 Alerting our office to a possible gap year will not negatively affect an application.
-If an admitted student is interested in taking a gap year, please see the Gap Year section below and contact your regional counselor.
+If an admitted student is interested in taking a gap year, they should review the Gap Year section and contact their regional admissions counselor.

 To be considered part of our waitlist, a student simply needs to accept a place on the waitlist through their UChicago Account.
 Our waitlist is not ranked, meaning that students have a place in a pool of students who have been waitlisted rather than a ranked position in a line.

-May I appeal my admission decision or ask to have the decision explained?
+Can students appeal their admission decision or ask to have the decision explained?